Applied Behavior Analysis

 The Behavior Disorders Clinic at the Child Study Center provides treatment to children with developmental disabilities who display difficult behaviors such as noncompliance, tantrums, property destruction, self-injury, aggression, and food refusal.
 The primary focus of the Behavior Disorders Clinic is to train parents how to actively manage problem behavior more effectively.
 This program is not a good fit for parents who want to use traditional counseling with a therapist as the primary method of improving their child's behavior.
 This program involves parents actively implementing the prescribed treatment procedures at home and tracking their child’s progress.

-This free program is currently restricted to children with a diagnosis of autism.
+This free program is generously funded by Masonic Children & Family Services of Texas.
+It is currently restricted to children with a diagnosis of autism.
 We only accept fully immunized children into this program.

 Treatment typically involves weekly sessions during which parents are trained to: